ytiurin/scale-crop-rotate/README.md

 scale-crop-rotate
 =================
-Scale, crop and rotate images, not blocking UI.
+Scale, crop and rotate images, not blocking UI :unlock:.